 git hack <branch>

 The hack command ("let's start hacking") creates a new feature branch with the given name off the main branch and brings all uncommitted changes over to it.
-Before it does that, it syncs the main branch to ensure commits into the new branch are on top of the current state of the repository.

 If the repository contains a remote called upstream